dmperandres/StippleShop/README.md

       -lopencv_imgproc -lopencv_imgcodecs \
       -lGL
   ```
-    and in case of the local compilation of the requirements to:
+    and in case of the local compilation of the requirements to (update `user` to your Linux user name):
   ```
   INCLUDEPATH += /home/user/code/opencv-4.9.0/include/opencv4
   INCLUDEPATH += /home/user/code/opencv-4.9.0/include/opencv4/opencv2